threefoldtech/info_grid/src/farmers/farming_optimization/farming_costs.md

 ## Questions and Feedback

-This section constitutes a quick synthesis of the costs and revenues when running a Threefold Farm.
-As always, do your own reseaerch and don't hesitate to visit the [Threefold Forum](https://forum.threefold.io/) on the [Threefold Telegram Farmer Group](https://t.me/threefoldfarmers) if you have any questions.
+This section constitutes a quick synthesis of the costs and revenues when running a ThreeFold Farm.
+As always, do your own reseaerch and don't hesitate to visit the [ThreeFold Forum](https://forum.threefold.io/) on the [ThreeFold Telegram Farmer Group](https://t.me/threefoldfarmers) if you have any questions.